 As you can see, maths is used all the time.
 Once you have a good understanding of how maths works you can put your new skills into practice immediately.
 There will no longer be a need to make excuses about numbers not being your thing!

-Learn Local organisations can help you improve your maths skills in a relaxed friendly environment!
-Find out more here: https://learnlocal.org.au/wycl/read-and-write/
+Learn Local providers can help you improve your maths skills in a relaxed friendly environment!
+Find out more here: http://learnlocal.org.au/wycl/read-and-write/